Skip to main content

 While theoretically possible to detox and go through withdrawal with some support from friends and family at home, that’s not what we would recommend.
 For one thing, having medical assistance for your withdrawal can keep you a lot safer and help prevent relapsing and drug-seeking part way through withdrawal.

-You should always talk with your doctor before starting a withdrawal, especially when you’re dealing with a poly substance withdrawal.
+You should always talk with your doctor before starting a withdrawal, especially when you’re dealing with a poly substance withdrawal or require an inpatient detox program.
 That’s important because they might have recommendations or additional resources that can make it safer for you to withdraw.

 If you’re serious about overcoming polysubstance abuse, you may want to consider a residential treatment center.